 It can feel like a daunting task to choose a video streaming host, but it doesn’t have to be!
 A simple assessment can help you to determine which factors are most important for your needs.

 Each organization will have different streaming needs, because each organization is different.
 So how can you assess your unique needs?
-Let’s look at a few questions you can ask yourself.
+Let’s look through a few simple questions you can ask yourself to get started.
 We recommend writing down your responses to these questions as you go.
-The answers will help guide you in choosing a live streaming platform.
+The answers will help guide you in choosing the right video streaming host for you.

 1. What is your goal?

 Your streaming goal determines your parameters and necessary features.
 If you’re streaming sports, for example, you need a full-featured platform to integrate multiple cameras.
 You may need to consider monetization as well.

 On the other hand, different issues apply if you’re in the media industry.
 Geographic restrictions may be critical for advertising and licensing reasons.
 Another consideration is website blocking.
 Many free video streaming hosts, like YouTube and Facebook Live, are commonly blocked.
 These sites are especially hard to access at schools and workplaces.

 2. How large is your audience?

-The size of your audience may help you determine which platform is right for you.
-A top-tier CDN like Akamai (which we use at DaCast) is able to reach millions of concurrent viewers.
-If you’re being charged by the viewer-hour, then you want an affordable platforms as well.
+The size of your audience may help you to determine which platform is right for you.
+A top-tier CDN like Akamai (which DaCast uses) is able to reach millions of concurrent viewers.
+If you’re being charged by the viewer-hour, then you want an affordable video streaming host as well.

 3. Are you streaming internally or to the public?

 Whether streams are private or public-facing is important.
-It determines whether certain features, like password-protection, are important.
+This question determines whether certain features, like password-protection, are important.
 It also colors the importance of a white-label service (like DaCast) that you can custom-brand.